Catalyst::Model::FormFu

 MooseX::Params (my experiment in parameter processing) has undergone some changes and only the the attributes-based interface has been left now.
 Here are some examples from the synopsis of how it works.
 Most of them have been adapted from the Moose manual and the subroutines chapter of Gabor Szabo's Perl 6 tutorial.

-Posted in Modules | Full Article and Comments
+Posted in Perl | Full Article and Comments

 The Parameter Apocalypse, Take 2

-This is a follow-up to my previous post at http://mechanicalrevolution.com/blog/parameter_apocalypse.html.
+This is a follow-up to my previous post at http://mechanicalrevolution.com/blog/parameter_apocalypse/.

 After experimenting with a lot of different ways to tackle method and parameter declaration, I think I have finally settled on an attributes-based interface that makes for a decent compromise between usability and compatibility.
 The examples blow describe the proposed interface.
 Note that only the :Args attribute is currently implemented.

-Posted in Modules | Full Article and Comments
+Posted in Perl | Full Article and Comments